nsryan2/conference-build-here/README.md

+# ANS 2021 Student Conference Website
-# This repository holds the ANS 2021 Student Conference Website
+This repository holds the ANS 2021 Student Conference Website.

 # Using Git to Make Website Edits
 This guide will show you how to make edits to the ANS Student Conference Website,